Kevin-Seligmann/ft_printf/README.md

 Styleguide [Norminette](https://github.com/42School/norminette).

 Some details of the implementation are very specific to the version tested against and are not documented.
-The apple's manuel is a good guideline to the used behaviour.
+The apple's manual is a good guideline to the implemented behaviour.

 # Usage